HEKLER MEDIUM: War, Memory, Protest

 The first of HEKLER Medium: War, Memory, Protest event series took place on Saturday, October 13, 6-9 pm at De-Construkt [projekts] in Red Hook (41 Seabring St).
 The roundtable conversation organized in collaboration with Farideh Sakhaeifar and Sadra Shabab focused on exhibited artworks that examine the relationships between the economy of war and the visual culture.

-The event started with a short introduction about HEKLER and this series, followed by the screening of videos and photography by Bisan Abu Eisheh, Saba Alizadeh, Sahar S., and Mandana Mansouri.
-After the screening, guests were served traditional Iranian dish Ghormeh Sabzi prepared by Farideh and Sadra leading to the discussion.
-Moderated by Manijeh Nasrabadi and Zahra Ali, the conversation opened to participants in the attempt to deconstruct a hierarchical structure between the speaker and the audience creating an environment where everybody has a chance to ask questions and share ideas and experiences.
+The event started with a short introduction about HEKLER and the series, followed by the screening of videos and photography by Bisan Abu Eisheh, Saba Alizadeh, Sahar S., and Mandana Mansouri.
+After the screening and leading to the discussion, guests were served traditional Iranian dish Ghormeh Sabzi prepared by Farideh and Sadra.
+Moderated by Manijeh Nasrabadi and Zahra Ali, the conversation open to participants in the attempt to deconstruct a hierarchical structure between the speaker and the audience creating an environment where everybody has a chance to reflect upon and discuss questions provoked by the presented projects and provided readings.
+Below you can find more information about individual artists and presented work as well as the HEKLER Medium: War, Memory, Protest syllabus.

 Bisan Abu-Eisheh (1985) is a Palestinian artist from East Jerusalem.
 He is a PhD candidate at CREAM PhD programme at the University of Westminster and holds a M.A. form Central Saint Martins and the B.A. from the International Academy of Art – Palestine.
 He currently lives between Glasgow, London and Jerusalem.